Canada's Yukon Territory

 Geographically the Yukon offers breathtaking scenery that will have you saying ‘wow!’ from the moment you spot its pristine landscape from the airplane.
 Mountains both young and old dominate much of the area hugging the Alaska border, including Canada’s highest peak, Mount Logan, perpetually under a cap of snow and ice in one of the largest non-polar ice fields on the planet.
 Turquoise lakes and rivers sparkle like jewels under a midnight sun that doesn’t set for 20 hours in the summertime.
 And a storied highway, the Dempster, cuts through the ragged and spectacular Tombstone mountains en route to the Arctic Circle where skinny spruce trees are left behind and replaced with tundra.

-As beautiful as it is, the Yukon is also an unforgiving land, with a harsh climate in the winter that makes for equally hardy residents.
-The people who live here, whether indigenous or otherwise, work hard and play hard, but all have one thing in common: their love of this wild, beautiful place that finds its way into their soul.
+As beautiful as it is, the Yukon can be an unforgiving land, with a harsh climate in the winter that makes for equally hardy residents.
+The people who live here work hard and play hard and all have one thing in common: their love of this wild, beautiful place.
 Visit the Yukon for yourself, and you might find the same thing happen to you.

 READ MORE ARTICLES ON THE YUKON BELOW: